Vietnam: Culture

-Vietnamese culture is considered part of the Sinosphere.
+Vietnamese culture is mainly regarded as part of the Sinosphere.
 Vietnam's culture has developed over the centuries from the indigenous ancient Đông Sơn culture with wet rice cultivation as its economic base.
-Some elements of the nation's culture have Chinese origins, drawing on elements of Confucianism, Mahāyāna Buddhism, and Taoism in its traditional political system and philosophy.
-Vietnamese society is structured around làng (ancestral villages); all Vietnamese mark a common ancestral anniversary on the tenth day of the third lunar month.
-The influence of Chinese culture such as the Cantonese, Hakka, Hokkien, and Hainanese cultures is more evident in the north where Buddhism is strongly entwined with popular culture.
-Despite this, there are Chinatowns in the south, such as in Chợ Lớn, where many Chinese have intermarried with Kinh and are indistinguishable among them.
+Many elements of the nation's culture have Chinese origins, drawing on elements of Confucianism, Mahāyāna Buddhism, and Taoism in its traditional political system and philosophy.
+Historically, Vietnamese society has been structured around làng (villages).
+Vietnamese mark a common ancestral anniversary on the tenth day of the third lunar month.
+The influence of Chinese culture is more evident in the north, affecting both elite traditions and popular customs.
+Nevertheless, there are several Chinatowns in the south, such as in Chợ Lớn, where many ethnic Chinese have intermarried with Kinh and are no longer distinguishable from them.
 In the central and southern parts of Vietnam, traces of Champa and Khmer culture are evidenced through the remains of ruins, artefacts, as well as within their population as the successor of the ancient Sa Huỳnh culture.
 In recent centuries, Western cultures have become popular among recent generations of Vietnamese.